 In this guide, my goal is to explain every aspect of Uber’s payment system for drivers so you know what to expect in your payments each week and how you can fix any problems that may arise.

 Not an Uber driver yet?
 Apply to drive for Uber with my referral link and you’ll be eligible for the best new-driver bonus in your area.
+I may receive a bonus from Uber if you apply using my referral link.

-How Uber drivers get paid
+How do Uber drivers get paid?
+The Uber payment system

 - The pay period is from Monday at 4 am to the next Monday at 4 am